immigrant to America from Ireland and progenitor of a

 "The American branch of the famous Luttrell family traces its descent from Robert Luttrell, of the Irish line, who married his cousin Anne, daughter of Viscount Gormanston, and came to America in the early part of the eighteenth century, and settled in Prince William county, Virginia.
 He had a large family including three sons: Simon, Thomas, Richard.
 Simon's descendants live in Kentucky. . . .
 Thomas died while in search of health in Jamaica, where his cousin, Henry Lawes Luttrell, had acquired lands from his mother.
 Richard, son of Robert Luttrell,lived in Fauquier county, Virginia, near Prince William county.
 He married a Miss Churchill and had a son Richard."

 There is no specific reference in Irish historical sources that I have found to "our" Robert, the immigrant to America.
+Nor are there documents showing Robert and Ann Luttrell in America in the late 1600s/early 1700s.
 I would appreciate hearing from you if you should discover such documentation.

 Jan.
 2020 UPDATE -